LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: LDMs for Text-Based Segmentation

 \subsubsection{LD-ZNet Architecture}

-We propose using the aforementioned visual-linguistic representations at multiple spatial-attention modules of the pretrained LDM into the $Z$Net as shown in Figure \ref{fig:ldznet_summary}.
-These latent diffusion features are injected into the $Z$Net via a cross-attention mechanism at the corresponding spatial-attention modules as shown in Figure \ref{fig:spatial-attention}.
-This allows for an interaction between the visual-linguistic representations from the $Z$Net and the LDM.
+We propose using the aforementioned visual-linguistic representations at multiple spatial-attention modules of the pretrained LDM into the ZNet as shown in Figure \ref{fig:ldznet_summary}.
+These latent diffusion features are injected into the ZNet via a cross-attention mechanism at the corresponding spatial-attention modules as shown in Figure \ref{fig:spatial-attention}.
+This allows for an interaction between the visual-linguistic representations from the ZNet and the LDM.
 Specifically, we pass the latent diffusion features through an \emph{attention pool} layer that not only acts as a learnable layer to match the range of the features participating in the cross-attention, but also adds a positional encoding to the pixels in the LDM representations.
-The outputs from the attention pool are now positional-encoded visual-linguistic representations that enable the proposed cross-attention mechanism to attend to the corresponding pixels from the $Z$Net features. $Z$Net when augmented with these latent diffusion features from the LDM (through cross-attention) is referred to as LD-$Z$Net.
+The outputs from the attention pool are now positional-encoded visual-linguistic representations that enable the proposed cross-attention mechanism to attend to the corresponding pixels from the ZNet features.
+ZNet when augmented with these latent diffusion features from the LDM (through cross-attention) is referred to as LD-ZNet.

-Following the semantic analysis of latent diffusion features (Sec. \ref{ldm analysis}), we incorporate the internal features from blocks \{6,7,8,9,10\} of the LDM into the corresponding blocks of $Z$Net, in order to make use of the maximum semantic and diverse visual-linguistic information from the LDM.
-For AI generated images, these blocks are anyways responsible to generate the final image and using LD-$Z$Net, we are able to tap into this information which can be used for segmenting objects in the scene.
+Following the semantic analysis of latent diffusion features (Sec. \ref{ldm analysis}), we incorporate the internal features from blocks \{6,7,8,9,10\} of the LDM into the corresponding blocks of ZNet, in order to make use of the maximum semantic and diverse visual-linguistic information from the LDM.
+For AI generated images, these blocks are anyways responsible to generate the final image and using LD-ZNet, we are able to tap into this information which can be used for segmenting objects in the scene.